 As COVID-19 cases skyrocket in Alabama, getting vaccinated is one of the most effective ways to protect yourself and those around you, and ease the strain on hospitals and healthcare workers.
 Vaccines are driving progress toward rebuilding and recovery, so ensuring everyone has equal access to receiving one is vital.

 By calling 2-1-1, qualified individuals in Jefferson County can participate in the Ride United Vaccine Access Campaign — a service offering free or discounted rides to and from COVID-19 vaccination sites in partnership with Lyft.
 The rides are a safe and easy way to assist our most vulnerable neighbors while providing a personal touch.
-Initial funding is provided by Blue Cross Blue Shield of Alabama.

 Helpful specialists are available to speak with residents seeking to set up an appointment.
 Clarissa Brown, a UWCA community service response specialist, remembers an instance where she received a call from a person with a disability, who was looking for a ride to a vaccination site.